What is AIC?

 The voice of the agri-supply industry

-By listening to the many groups of businesses that contribute to AIC, the Confederation has become the voice of the agri-supply industry.
+By listening to the many groups of businesses that contribute to AIC, the Confederation is the voice of the UK agri-supply industry which supplies farmers and growers with essential inputs and advice, as well as marketing crop commodities globally.

 Member companies are fully involved in the working and communication process, which ensures that AIC is the leading representative force in these sectors.